 Transcript requests must be submitted in writing and require the student's signature.
 See the Registrar's Office forms page on the Web for additional requirements.
-Transcripts will not be released if the student has not met their financial obligation to the University.
+Transcripts will not be released if the student has not met his or her financial obligation to the University.
 Visit.bentley.edu/offices/registrar/forms.